j05u3/whatsapp-cloud-api-express/README.md

 > A set of Node.js and Express.js functions for sending/receiving messages using the [Whatsapp Cloud API](https://developers.facebook.com/docs/whatsapp/cloud-api/).
 Contains typescript declarations.

+## Features:

+All features in [here](https://github.com/tawn33y/whatsapp-cloud-api/tree/v0.2.6), plus:

+✅ Added `to_phone_number` so you can identify which phone number was the one receiving the message.

+✅ Added support for type `button` in incoming messages.
+Which is generated when the user "replies" from a template button.

+✅ Added a logging callback for each message sent so you can log each sent message easily.

+✅ Added a way to listen for status changes in messages.
+This allows to listen for 'delivered', 'failed', 'read',... statuses on the sent messages.

+✅ Changed the architecture so we can use the webhook and the sender separately.

+✅ Made the webhook able to run on serverless environments (like Google Cloud Functions).[^1]

+[^1]: This is because on the webhook now we wait for callbacks to finish before the response is sent (`sendStatus`), this was done because on serverless environments code is not guaranteed to be kept alive after the response is sent.

 ## Install

 ```bash